- Getting Started

 - Ask fellow undergraduates, especially if they’ve had successful research experiences.
 Many Penn departments and programs have Undergraduate Advisory Boards and Student Associations consisting of students eager to share their experiences.
 Use and expand your network whenever you can.

 - Prepare a resume according to the conventions of your undergraduate school posted on the Career Services website and bring it to your appointment with your potential faculty mentor.
 If your research interest is in the faculty member’s area of expertise, they may agree to work with you.
 If not, they may refer you to a colleague.
 Or they may recommend other courses for you to take before beginning your project in order to continue to build your research capacity.
 Listen to your faculty member’s advice, and carefully consider an expert’s view on what you’ll need to do to successfully conduct your research.

 - Schedule a consultation meeting with a Van Pelt library subject specialist in your area, who can be extremely helpful in narrowing and defining a research project/topic.
 Your project will still require a mentor who is on the faculty, but library subject specialists can help you shape your project as you prepare to approach a potential faculty mentor.

-Dr. Wallace Genser, CURF’s Associate Director for Undergraduate Research, is available to help you prioritize and strategize in your search for a faculty mentor.
-Call the CURF office at (215) 746-6488 to make an appointment for a Research Consultation with Dr. Genser.
+Dr. Ann Vernon-Grey, CURF’s Associate Director for Undergraduate Research, is available to help you prioritize and strategize in your search for a faculty mentor.
+Call the CURF office at (215) 746-6488 to make an appointment for a Research Consultation with Dr. Vernon-Grey.